 Title IX Coordinator for the University

-The University official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Sarah Wake, Associate Provost and Director of the Office for Equal Opportunity Programs.
+The University official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Bridget Collier, Interim Associate Provost and Director of the Office for Equal Opportunity Programs.
 She also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.

-As the University's Title IX Coordinator, Sarah provides academic units and staff offices with sexual harassment and discrimination training.
+As the University's Title IX Coordinator, Bridget provides academic units and staff offices with sexual harassment and discrimination training.
 The training covers the University's Policy on Harassment, Discrimination, and Sexual Misconduct, including the processes, reporting obligations, and resources contained therein.
-Please contact Sarah to request training for your unit.
+Please contact Bridget to request training for your unit.
 For a list of units that have requested and received training thus far, click here.

 5801 S. Ellis Ave., Room 510